JFergus98/Honours-Project/README.md

 This Github directory includes:
 - The entire Unity project directory including all files and C# scripts
+  - C# scripts can be found in Assets/Scripts
 - The Final Project Report